Two Husbands & Their Wives

 Who Owns You?

 This touchy subject of whether suicide is a form of socially acceptable killing, or self-murder, is dependent upon what you believe concerning who has the legal right to decide if you get to live or die, you or God.
 The questionable legality of "voluntary" as relating to suicide; relies on our definition of who owns our person.
 So, the question of do you own yourself, or does God own you, needs to be answered.
 Do you believe that you are autonomous, and that you get to decided when and how you check out of this life, or do you believe that only God has the right to make that weighty decision?
-If you think you have the right to decided your fate, then think again, this is especially true for a Christian.
+If you think you have the right to decided how and when you check out of this life, then think again, this is especially true for a Christian.
 God's word is clear, all souls belong to him, and he ultimately decides who lives and dies, as awful as the truth is for some to swallow.

 Our God is a God who saves; from the Sovereign LORD comes escape from death.